Metin Akdülger: 2013–2015: Medcezir and Bensiz

-Akdülger went to New York City to take further acting training after his first theatre experiences.
+Metin Akdülger went to New York City to take further acting training after his first theatre experiences.
 When he was there, he stopped taking lessons because he thought that the techniques he would learn abroad could not be adapted to Turkish culture and industry upon his return to Istanbul.
 While in New York, he began preparations for a potential role in the Turkish adaptation of The O.C. titled Medcezir.
 He auditioned for the role when he returned to Turkey.
 In the same period, an offer was made for him to portray Şehzade Selim in the fourth season of Muhteşem Yüzyıl, for which he auditioned as well.
 At the end of the process, Akdülger began to portray the character of Orkun Civanoğlu in Medcezir.
 The series was directed by Ali Bilgin and premiered on 13 September 2013 on Star TV.
 It concluded after two seasons on 12 June 2015.
 After the series, Akdülger commented that "he did not comply with the role of villain, but he successfully overcame the [hardships of playing the] role".
 Radikal defended the character's motive and behavior in the series, mentioning that he "justifying reasons to be bad" and "the reason for the hatred in his eyes could be understood".